kamchatka-volcano/whaleroute/README.md

 **whaleroute** - is a C++17 header-only library for request routing.
 It is designed to bind handlers to HTTP requests, but it can also be easily used with other protocols since the library is implemented as a generic class template.
-If your incoming data processing function has a signature like `void(const Request&, Response&)` and you need to perform different actions based on a string value from the request object, **whaleRoute** can be of great help.
+If your incoming data processing function has a signature like `void(const Request&, Response&)` and you need to perform different actions based on a string value from the request object, **whaleroute** can be of great help.

 * [Usage](#implementing-the-router)
   * [Implementing the router](#implementing-the-router)